Lectionary Bible Studies and Sermons

 v9.
 At first glance, it seems that this verse is an intrusion into James' call for patience and confidence in the face of hardship.
 Yet, when hardship comes our way, it is very easy to turn on each other, and so James takes a moment to warn the Christian fellowship of this danger and of the reality that we too must soon face the coming Judge.

 v10.
 James has called for a humble dependence upon God in the face of hardship, using as an example, the farmer.
 He now uses the example of the prophets who serve as models for the Christian life.
-The prophets very rarely saw the fulfilment of the Lord's word and often faced suffering because of that word, yet they faced their situation with a confidence that we would do well to emulate.
+The prophets very rarely saw the fulfillment of the Lord's word and often faced suffering because of that word, yet they faced their situation with a confidence that we would do well to emulate.
 As the writer to the Hebrews puts it, we should be "imitators of those who through faith and patience inherit the promises", 6:12.

 v11.
-James now concludes his exhortation by underlining the truth that spiritual blessings come to those who persevere in their faith, those who face hardship with a firm reliance upon the Lord.
+James now concludes his exhortation by underlining the truth that spiritual blessings come to those who persevere in their faith; those who face hardship with a firm reliance upon the Lord will be blessed.
 "Take note", he says, "pay attention to this fact."
 To illustrate the point James reminds his readers of Job.
 Of course, Job was not very patient with his friends, nor was he restrained in his complaining to the Lord, but his faith was firm to the end, and thus through his hardship he came to a deeper understanding of the Lord.
 This, of course, was the Lord's intention ("the purpose of the Lord", RSV, better than the NIV "what the Lord finally brought about").
 This should remind us that "the Lord is merciful and full of understanding pity for us men", Phillips.

 Success